Axelrod-Python/Axelrod/docs/usage.rst

   [0, 80, 0, 20, 30]

-which shows, for example, that Cooperator had 0 wins and Defector, 80 wins'
+which shows, for example, that Cooperator had 0 wins and Defector, 80 wins.

 Noisy Tournaments
 ^^^^^^^^^^^^^^^^^